fastly/pushpin/README.md

   * Implement any realtime HTTP/WebSocket API using any webserver for the logic
   * Proxied requests are streamed, so non-realtime requests remain unhindered
-  * Fault tolerant multiprocess design reduces risk if things go wrong
+  * Fault tolerant multiprocess design
   * Handle thousands of simultaneous connections

 Install